x3p0-dev/x3p0-legacy-widget/readme.md

 **Note #1:** The Legacy Widget block is a core WordPress (Gutenberg) block and not created by this plugin.
 For known issues or tickets related to the block itself, see the [Legacy Widget label](https://github.com/WordPress/gutenberg/labels/%5BBlock%5D%20Legacy%20Widget) in the Gutenberg project repository.

 **Note #2:** Widget options do not appear when used with the post/page editor.
 However, widget options are available via the site editor (i.e., Appearance > Editor).

-**Note #3:** The widget design in the editor may not look great.
-Right now, this plugin is a proof-of-concept project.
+When used in a post/page, this means that users are stuck with whatever the widget's default options are.

-**Note #4:** Not all third-party widgets from plugins/themes will work in the editor.
+**Note #3:** Not all third-party widgets from plugins/themes will work in the editor.
 This is more likely an issue with those that use custom JavaScript.
 Please encourage plugin authors to migrate their plugins to custom block types.

 ## Copyright and License